Air Fryer Chicken Wings

 How to Cook Chicken Wings in the Air Fryer

 I love cooking in my Air Fryer.
-It’s such an easy and healthier way to make your favorite fried foods, without using an obscene amount of oil or making a mess.
+It’s an easy and better way to make your favorite fried foods like chicken bites and fries, without using an obscene amount of oil or making a mess.

 How Long Do Wings Take in the Air Fryer?

 I find that it takes wings anywhere from 8 to 12 minutes per side, or 16 to 24 minutes total.
 That’s because chicken wings vary in size and thickness.
-If you’re using large wings, give them more time to cook.
 You’ll know they’re done when the meat separates easily from the bones, the chicken is tender, and the juices run clear.
-Nonetheless, please use an internal meat thermometer and insert it into the thickest area of the wing, being careful to avoid the bone.
+Nonetheless, use an internal meat thermometer and insert it into the thickest area of the wing, being careful to avoid the bone.
 When wings’ internal temperature registers at 165˚F, they’re done.

 Recipe Tips